Wi11ione/wi11ione.github.io/_pages/research.md

 ---

 ## Institute of Intelligent Vehicles, [Tongji University](https://www.tongji.edu.cn/eng/), 2022.9-Present
-* **Key Technologies for Self-Evolving Learning-Based Autonomous Driving Systems**, supported by the National Key R&D Program of China under Grant No2022YFB2502900, directed by [Prof. Yanjun Huang](https://www.researchgate.net/profile/Yanjun-Huang-4)
+* **Self-Evolving Learning-Based Autonomous Driving Systems: Safety-Critical Scenario Generation**, supported by the National Key R&D Program of China under Grant No2022YFB2502900, directed by [Prof. Yanjun Huang](https://www.researchgate.net/profile/Yanjun-Huang-4)
   * **Results achieved** 2022.9-2024.4
     * Proposed a risk-guided policy optimization method for safety-critical scenario generation, which generates more diverse and plausible scenarios more efficiently.
     * Proposed an adversarial traffic participant behavior model combining traffic prior and reinforcement learning, which solves the limitation that adversarial scenario generation can only be applied to specific working conditions.